Memory Usage of Pandas Categoricals

 }

-After we have created the 6 different series using our random_words_series method, we want to move on to analyzing memory usage.
-This will allow us to find out how big the memory savings are.
+After we’ve created the 6 different series using our random_words_series method, we want to move on to analyzing memory usage.
+This allows us to find out how big the memory savings are.

 3. Memory